 Neither Shea butter nor Mango butter clog pores and both can help with skin conditions such as dry skin, acne, wrinkles, stretch marks and eczema.

 Both butters have very similar properties and can be used all over the body include, face, lips and hair.
 They are both nourishing, moisturizing and hydrating.

 - 100g coconut Oil

 - 15 drops of essential oil of choice

 - Cut the Mango Butter into small pieces and put into a bowl.

 - Using an electric mixer whip the Mango butter, starting on a low speed and then gradually increase the speed to high.

-- Once the Mango butter is a smooth consistency add the Almond Oil and essential oil.
+- Once the Mango butter is a smooth consistency add the coconut oil and almond Oil and essential oil.

 - Increase speed of the mixer to high for a couple of minutes or until the body butter reaches the desired consistency.

 - Once you are happy with the mixture, pipe into your jar and store in a cool dry place.